wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 1. In the Azure Portal, open the resource group for this lab.
 Select **Delete** from the top toolbar menu.

+2. In the Azure Portal, open the resource group with the same name as your Function App.
+Select **Delete** from the top toolbar menu.

-2. Open the Cloud Shell and issue the following command to remove the lab files:
+3. Open the Cloud Shell and issue the following command to remove the lab files:

    ```PowerShell
    Remove-Item -Path .\Synapse-MCW -recurse -force